Gepardec/microprofile-training/docs/js-modules.md

-# Javascript Modules
+# Javascript Components

 ## Modules

-There are several global javascript modules which are used by developers in their own javascript modules.
+There are several global javascript modules which are used by developers in page related javascript modules and/or in JSF pages.

-The global javascript modules are located at the root level of `src/main/webapp/resources/js/` and are imported in the view specific javascript modules via relative references.
+The global javascript modules are located at the root level of `src/main/webapp/resources/js/` and are imported in the page related javascript modules via a relative reference.

 ````javascript
 import globalModule from '../../globalModule.js'